volBrain/AssemblyNet/README.md

 ```
 singularity run --nv -B <your_tmp_dir>:/tmp -B <your_data_dir>:/data <your_data_out_dir>:/data_out <path_to_singularity_image>/assemblynet_1.0.0.sif -recursive /data /data_out
 ```
 The option `--nv` enables GPU support.
+You may have to set the environment variable [SINGULARITYENV_CUDA_VISIBLE_DEVICES](https://sylabs.io/guides/main/user-guide/gpu.html#gpu-selection) to choose which GPU to use.

-Depending on how your computer is set up, you may also have to specify a temporary home directory, with for example:  `-H <a_tmp_dir>:/data`
+Depending on how your computer is set up, you may also have to specify a temporary home directory, with for example:  `-H <a_tmp_dir>:/data` (for example to prevent finding local python packages).

 See [command options](https://github.com/volBrain/AssemblyNet/blob/main/README.md#command-options) for other command arguments.